How better jobs lead to engaged employees, happier customers, stronger corporate performance and satisfied investors

 Retailers, she says, do a reasonably good job down the supply-chain but tend to drop the ball in the final stretch – the critical time when the customer should be ‘delighted’ poor employee performance damages the company’s performance.
 On the other hand, happy, engaged, employees paid well and given control and responsibility over their work will offer a superior customer experience which in turn can result in higher profits and a superior return for investors.

-The MIT Sloan program, which is aimed at senior executives in businesses that have a frontline workforce that interacts with customers, leverages a systems perspective to frame discussions around key elements of the Good Jobs Strategy, including:
+The MIT Sloan Executive Education program, which is aimed at senior executives in businesses that have a frontline workforce of 30 people or more that interacts with customers, leverages a systems perspective to frame discussions around key elements of the Good Jobs Strategy, including:

 Recent case studies from retail and health care industries are used to explore successful improvement strategies that directly involve frontline employees.
 As well as retail, hospitality, and health care, the program is also relevant for distribution, call centres, and other similar businesses and industries.

 To hear Professor Ton discuss the concepts behind the Good Jobs Strategy in an in-depth (55 min) webinar CLICK HERE.

 The Good Jobs Strategy: Delivering Superior Value to Customers, Shareholders is next delivered on 23-24 October, 2017

 MIT Sloan is uniquely positioned at the intersection of technology and business practice, and participants in our programs gain access to MIT’s distinctive blend of intellectual capital and practical, hands-on learning.